EuropeanOpenScienceCloud/Governance/docs/GovernanceTransition.md

 across under the remit of the Stakeholder Forum to ensure independence between the advisory and delivery roles.
 This is illustrated in Figure
-24. In the meantime, the Executive evolves to take a much more operational role taking advice and input from the Stakeholder layer.
+24. In the meantime, the Executive evolves to take a much more operational role, taking advice and input from the Stakeholder layer.
 Its supporting Coordination Structure would evolve into one of the delivery models outlined in the framework as illustrated in Figure 25.

 <img src="GovernanceTransition/media/image3.png" style="width:9.80416in;height:5.01042in" />